Recovering from Herniated Disc Surgery

 Open spine versus minimally invasive procedures

 While a full recovery from an open spine herniated disc surgery could take several months to a year, the recovery associated with a minimally invasive procedure is typically much faster and far less arduous.
-This is largely because minimally invasive procedures don’t require the large incisions and muscle dissection that open spine surgeries require.
+This is largely because minimally invasive procedures don’t require the large incisions and muscle disruption that open spine surgeries require.

 If your physician asks you to consider a surgery to treat your herniated disc, consider the procedures offered at Laser Spine Institute.
 Our orthopedic surgeons perform a variety of outpatient, minimally invasive procedures to treat herniated discs and other degenerative spine conditions.